Khrameeva-Lab/contact-hunter/README.md

 #### Resolution

-One of the important issue is Hi-C data resolution.
+One of the important issues is Hi-C data resolution.
 Everybody strives to set as small a bin size as it possible for Hi-C data, this strategy helps to more accurately annotate the resulting contacts in the subsequent analysis.
 But, unfortunately, using the sparse data is not appropriate here.
 The only thing user should rely on is the Hi-C map quality.

 #### Distance
 In accordance with the initial paper https://doi.org/10.1038/nature19847 an appropriate distance constraining the field of contacts search is ±5 Mb for human data.